Raj-Shriwastav/FeatureEngineering/README.md

-# **Breast Cancer Dataset - Anomaly Detection Assignment**
+# **Breast Cancer Dataset - Anomaly Detection  **

 ## Overview
 This repository contains the implementation of multiple anomaly detection methods applied to the Breast Cancer dataset.
-The methods explored in this assignment include Z-Score, Mahalanobis Distance, Local Outlier Factor (LOF), Isolation Forest, and One-Class SVM.
+The methods explored in this   include Z-Score, Mahalanobis Distance, Local Outlier Factor (LOF), Isolation Forest, and One-Class SVM.
 The project demonstrates data preprocessing, anomaly detection, and result evaluation using performance metrics and visualizations.

 ## Setup and Imports
 The following Python libraries are utilized in this project: